 Saavik looked back at him and lifted her own eyebrows.

 "That's what you say," he rejoined.

 The coordinates Saavik gave the Kelkonn's transporter chief put her and McCoy right in front of Sarek's home.
-Like any Vulcan house, it wasn't locked, but the high-ranking envoy couldn't have nothing at his front door, so the security sensor caught Saavik and the doctor as they rushed past and informed Sarek and Spock's staff someone was here, who they were, and that they had clearance.
+Like any Vulcan house, it wasn't locked, but the high-ranking envoy must have security.
+A security sensor, therefore, caught Saavik and the doctor as they rushed past and informed Sarek and Spock's staff someone was here, who they were, and that they had clearance.
 Once past the panel, they entered so quickly, they caught the diplomatic staff running to meet them.